Protecting Your Rights on Campus

 Defending students facing accusations of cheating or policy violations

-Helping students navigate new issues related to online learning and testing
+Helping students navigate issues related to online learning and testing

 Clearing student records to protect future opportunities